-When you’re looking at the cheaper end of the audio interface market, it can be hard to know which one will best suit your needs.
+When you’re looking at the cheaper end of the audio interface market, it can be hard to know which one is best for your needs.
 For some there’s a requirement for lots in the way of connectivity, while for others the main driver is audio quality.
-In this guide we’re focusing on one of our recent favourites, with a roundup of some of the best Audient iD4 MKII deals we could find on the web.
+Others want a combination of both.
+In this guide we’re focusing on one of our recent favourite interfaces, with a roundup of some of the best Audient iD4 MKII deals we could find on the web.

 With its high quality AD and DA conversion, and future-proofed USB-C connectivity, the iD4 MKII is a great choice for home studios and music producers.
 From its rigid build and superb fidelity, to a pretty amazing bundle of included software and plugins and unique assignable multi-purpose control knob, Audient has improved on the original and created arguably one of the best all-round value audio interfaces on the market.
+So much so we awarded it 4.5 stars (out of 5) in our recent Audient iD4 MKII review.
 Let’s take a look.

 The best Audient iD4 MKII deals

 Essentially, when you’re looking for a simple, two-in, two-out audio interface, you want something you can almost set and forget.
 After all, your interface’s entire job is to sit there quietly acting as a conduit for your various audio routing, so once you’ve got your cables installed you don’t necessarily want to be fiddling around with it much more.
 That said, as the backbone of your entire studio operation, it’s not a purchase you want to get wrong.
 The Audient iD4 MKII is one of the best examples of audio interfaces in its price bracket, with its focus entirely on fuss-free operation and superb audio quality.